tlids/dsp/statistics/2-4-cohens_d.md

 >> other_wgt = others.totalwgt_lb
 >> CohenEffectSize(first_wgt, other_wgt)

->> The result is -0.089.
-Which means the difference in means is -0.089 standard deviation, which is relatively small.
+>> The result is -0.089, meaning the difference in means is -0.089 standard deviation, which is relatively small.